 Do not use ctWRITETHRU if automatic recovery is active for the file.
 Writes may be forced to disk on pre-imaged files.
 The ctWRITETHRU file mode is ignored for ctTRNLOG files, but ctPREIMG files do not ignore the ctWRITETHRU file mode allowing developers to force writes to disk while maintaining atomicity with ctPREIMG.
 Indexes are placed into standard ctWRITETHRU mode except that changes in the number of index entries are not written to disk until the commit.
 Data files are placed into a modified mode in which file updates and header updates are only output at commit.

-The FairCom DB Server can automatically force ctWRITETHRU on all files not protected with transaction control.
-See the COMPATIBILITY FORCE_WRITETHRU keyword in the FairCom DB Server Administrator’s Guide and in Migrating Your Application Between Operational Models in this guide.
+The FairCom Server can automatically force ctWRITETHRU on all files not protected with transaction control.
+See the COMPATIBILITY FORCE_WRITETHRU keyword in the FairCom Server Administrator’s Guide and in Migrating Your Application Between Operational Models in this guide.